 The award criteria facilitate the evaluation of proposals in relation to the set objectives and priorities.
 They enable the selection of proposals which the Contracting Authority can be confident will comply with its objectives and priorities.

-The award criteria for this call (topics 1 and 2) are as follows:
+The award criteria for this call are as follows:

 Relevance (min.
-20. / max.
-30 points):
+30. / max.
+40 points):